-“It’s great to see the liberal arts in action in places like the TUTTI festival, where Denisonians & guests from so many different fields can come together & create something new.”
+With so many creative projects going on at once, excitement caught on across campus.
+“It’s great to see the liberal arts in action in places like the TUTTI festival,” reflects Tori Newman ’15, “where Denisonians and guests from so many different fields can come together and create something new.”